-Theorem 8 (Kochen-Specker).
-If n > 2, there exists a set of projection observables $\mathcal{O}$ on $\mathbb{C}^n$ and a set of contexts over $\mathcal{O}$ such that there is no admissible assignment function v under which $\mathcal{O}$ is both non-contextual and value definite.
+Using the framework developed, the Kochen-Specker theorem [3], which we outlined and discussed in the introduction, can be presented in the following more rigorous form: if n > 2 there exists a set of projection observables \mathcal{O} on \mathbb{C}^n and a set of contexts over \mathcal{O} such that there is no admissible assignment function v under which \mathcal{O} is both noncontextual and value definite.
+This proves that it is impossible for all projection observables to be value definite and noncontextual.

-D. Strong contextuality can not be guaranteed
+C. Strong contextuality cannot be guaranteed

-How strong is the incompatibility between non-contextuality and value definiteness stated in the Kochen-Specker theorem?
-The theorem tells us that not every observable can be both non-contextual and value definite, but gives us no information as to how far this incompatibility goes.
+How strong is the incompatibility between noncontextuality and value definiteness stated in the Kochen-Specker theorem?
+The theorem tells us that not every observable can be both noncontextual and value definite, but gives us no information regarding how far this incompatibility goes.
 Here we show that this incompatibility cannot be maximal: no set of observables is strongly contextual under every admissible value definite assignment function on it.
-In other words, for any set of contexts over any set of observables, there exists an admissible assignment function under which the set of observables is value definite and at least one observable is non-contextual.
+In other words, for any set of contexts over any set of observables, there exists an admissible assignment function under which the set of observables is value definite and at least one observable is noncontextual.